Diaries of John Kevin Lloyd - Part 2

 from 2 -10 June for WP's & essential

 duties only.
-One man loot shop on
+OOur new tool shop on

-return from drourne.
+return from [[drourne?]].
 Fruit, rambutans

-doliens, bananas, mangosteins, cocoanuts
+doliens, bananas, mangosteins, coconuts

-munch in evidence.
+much in evidence.
 Women graceful

 in carrying things on their heads.